Northwest Airlines: Fleet

 At the time of the merger with Delta Air Lines, Northwest had a total of 320 aircraft with seven on order.
 It was also the last U.S. passenger airline to have a dedicated cargo fleet and cargo-only routes.
 The Northwest fleet was integrated into Delta's fleet on December 31, 2009.

 Northwest operated a mixed fleet of Boeing, McDonnell Douglas, and Airbus aircraft whereas Delta operated just Boeing and McDonnell Douglas aircraft.
 The Boeing 757 was the only type common to the pre-merger fleets of both Delta and Northwest.

+As part of fleet renewal program in 1987, Northwest considered the McDonnell Douglas MD-11 but had reservations and selected the IAE SuperFan powered Airbus A340 for a firm 20 orders to begin in April 1993 as well as 10 options for the A330.
+With the SuperFan cancelled, Northwest cancelled its order in late 1992 amid post-Gulf War oil price increases but later ordered the A330.
 As part of a major fleet renewal program, Northwest introduced a simplified new paint scheme and logo in 2003.
 The airline replaced its McDonnell Douglas DC-10 airliners with the Airbus A330.
 The first Airbus A330-300, used initially for European flights, arrived on August 6, 2003.
 Northwest Airlines also possessed the youngest trans-Atlantic fleet of any North American or European airline.
 Northwest Airlines also began flying reconfigured Boeing 757-200 airliners on some of its European flights carrying fewer passengers.
 Northwest was one of only two passenger airlines in the United States to fly the Boeing 747-400, the other being United Airlines.
 A number of Boeing 747-400 aircraft formerly operated by Northwest were then also flown by Delta following the merger of the two air carriers including the first Boeing 747-400 ever built with this aircraft currently on public display at the Delta Flight Museum located at Hartsfield-Jackson Atlanta International Airport (ATL).

 Northwest was looking for manufacturers to discuss the replacement of their 100, 110 and 125 seat McDonnell Douglas DC-9 (DC-9-10, DC-9-30 and DC-9-50) aircraft, with an average age of 35 years.

 Cabin

 In March 1988, Northwest Airlines announced that it would ban smoking on all flights within North America, effective April 23, 1988, on the same day that a rule from the U.S. federal government prohibiting smoking on all domestic flights of a duration of two hours or fewer, would take into effect.
-Northwest was the first major U.S. airline to enact a smoking ban since the Muse Air had ended its four-year smoking ban in 1985.
+Northwest was the first major U.S. airline to enact a smoking ban since Muse Air had ended its four-year smoking ban in 1985.